 You are diligent about brushing and flossing your teeth, but have you ever wondered about the proper order for completing these tasks?
-Our BC and Alberta orthodontists explain why we advise patients to floss before brushing as opposed to after.
+Our BC orthodontists explain why we advise patients to floss before brushing as opposed to after.

 Should you floss or brush first?

 You understand the importance of sticking to a regular dental hygiene routine, especially while undergoing orthodontic treatment.
 Taking care of your teeth not only fights bad breath - it can also prevent cavities, gum disease and help you keep your teeth white and free of stains once your treatment is complete.

 But, have you ever thought about which order to do these tasks in, or wondered if it matters?
 Perhaps you've considered yourself good to go as long as both are getting done on a regular basis.

 Our BC orthodontists will offer insight into why we recommend flossing before brushing your teeth in this post, and when to see an orthodontist if you're finding it difficult to properly clean your teeth.

 Your toothbrush and floss are essential tools of the trade when it comes to maintaining your dental hygiene.
 While brushing helps to remove plaque, clean your teeth and prevent cavities, brushing alone, even if you do it twice daily or more, isn't enough to keep your teeth healthy and prevent bad breath and gum disease.